top of page

 Student-Grade Paints

 When I'm practising or painting for personal use, I opt for student-grade paints.
 These paints offer good quality at a budget-friendly price.
 I use Shinhan Professional Tubes, which, despite the "Professional" label, are affordable and perfect for practice.
-Another great option is the Winsor and Newton Cotman Tubes or Pans.
+Another alternative is the Winsor and Newton Cotman Tubes or Pans.
 They provide creamy, high-quality colours for your artwork.

 Professional-Grade Paints